contribution-protocol/cp-sandbox/README.md

 ---

-This is an experimental sandbox for the Contribution Protocol (CP).
+This is a sandbox for observing the core behavior of the Contribution Protocol (CP).

 This sandbox **runs the minimal structure of CP**:
 [cp-minimal-structure.txt](https://github.com/contribution-protocol/cp-core-spec/blob/main/cp-minimal-structure.txt)